 For now, I will just say that I only booked one or two transfers online, but documented on all the options before beginning the trip.
-Also, I’ve found a few better options on-site, but it helped me to know the alternatives for taking an educated decision.
+I’ve found a few better options on-site, but it helped me to know the alternatives for taking an educated decision.

-I don’t have the exact cost for transportation, but this included multiple buses, trains, subways, using taxis and Uber.
+I don’t have the exact cost of transportation, but this included multiple buses, trains, subways, using taxis and Uber.
 There were also trains and buses connecting cities for which I didn’t have direct flights (e.g. Marrakesh to Casablanca or Bergamo to Milan).